-Ribavirin is a broad-spectrum antiviral nucleoside that is currently used in combination with interferon-alpha to treat hepatitis C virus infection, but is also employed as a monotherapy to treat severe cases of respiratory syncytial virus infection and Lassa fever virus infection.
+Ribavirin is a broad-spectrum antiviral nucleoside that is currently used in combination with interferon-alpha (IFN-α) to treat hepatitis C virus infection.
+Ribavirin is also employed as a monotherapy to treat severe cases of respiratory syncytial virus infection and Lassa fever virus infection.

 The mechanism of action of ribavirin has been studied for decades.
-Shortly after the discovery in 1972, it was suggested that the antiviral activity of this drug is achieved is through inhibition of the cellular protein inosine monophosphate dehydrogenase (IMPDH).
+Shortly after its discovery in 1972, it was suggested that the antiviral activity of ribavirin is achieved through inhibition of the cellular protein inosine monophosphate dehydrogenase (IMPDH).

-Further studies have suggested that the antiviral activity of ribavirin may be related to its ability to inhibit capping of viral transcripts, to inhibit viral polymerase or to suppress cellular and humoral immune responses.
-In recent years it is considered that ribavirin’s primary antiviral mechanism is lethal mutagenesis of the viral RNA genomes.
+Further studies have suggested that the antiviral activity of ribavirin may be related to its ability to inhibit the capping of viral transcripts, inhibit viral polymerase, or suppress cellular and humoral immune responses.
+In recent years, it has been considered that ribavirin’s primary antiviral mechanism is lethal mutagenesis of the viral RNA genomes.

-As ribavirin is a nucleoside analogue of guanosine, the simplest mechanism would be to act as an inhibitor of the viral polymerase.
-And indeed, the direct inhibition of viral polymerases has been shown in vesicular stomatitis virus, La Crosse encephalitis virus, reovirus, influenza virus and hepatitis C virus.
+As ribavirin is a nucleoside analog of guanosine, the simplest mechanism would be to act as an inhibitor of the viral polymerase.
+Indeed, the direct inhibition of viral polymerases has been shown in vesicular stomatitis virus, La Crosse encephalitis virus, reovirus, influenza virus, and hepatitis C virus.

-Arguments against this mechanism of action are weak inhibition of hepatitis C virus polymerase and sustained antiviral activity against most strains with mutations in the polymerase region.
-That is the reason why co-administration of interferon-α is obligatory in the treatment of hepatitis C.
+Arguments against this mechanism of action include weak inhibition of the hepatitis C virus polymerase and sustained antiviral activity against most strains with mutations in the polymerase region.
+That is the reason why co-administration of IFN-α is obligatory in the treatment of hepatitis C.

-An additional strategy of ribavirin is lethal mutagenesis, also termed “error catastrophe” in recognition of its conceptual origins.
-It consists in achieving large reductions of viral load and (in ideal cases) virus extinction by increasing the mutation rate of the virus over the critical error rate.
+An additional strategy of ribavirin is lethal mutagenesis, also termed “error catastrophe,” in the recognition of its conceptual origins.
+This mechanism consists of achieving large reductions of viral load and, in ideal cases, virus extinction by increasing the mutation rate of the virus over the critical error rate.

-This mechanism of action would not select for a particularly resistant strain, as mutations would occur randomly throughout the genome.
-Evidence for this mechanism is controversial, as certain laboratories have published conflicting studies on the number of mutations generating during exposure to ribavirin.
+This proposed mechanism of action would not select for a particularly resistant strain, as mutations would occur randomly throughout the genome.
+Evidence for this mechanism is controversial, as certain laboratories have published conflicting studies on the number of mutations generated during exposure to ribavirin.

 Still, this mechanism is consistent with the fact that various RNA viruses exist as highly heterogeneous “quasispecies” due to high mutation frequency.
-This is often considered an evolutionary advantage, but results in a viral population close to the edge of "error catastrophe" – i.e. a small increase in the error rate leads to a drastic loss of genome viability and infectivity.
+This is often considered an evolutionary advantage, but results in a viral population that is close to the edge of "error catastrophe."
+More specificaly, a small increase in the error rate would lead to a drastic loss of genome viability and infectivity.

-As it was already mentioned, ribavirin can specifically bind to the substrate-binding site of the IMPDH enzyme, limiting access of the enzyme to its endogenous substrate (inosine-5-monophosphate), which ultimately leads to the decreased levels of intracellular guanosine triphosphate (GTP) pools required for viral replication.
+As previously mentioned, ribavirin can specifically bind to the substrate-binding site of the IMPDH enzyme, limiting access of the enzyme to its endogenous substrate inosine-5-monophosphate.
+This ultimately leads to decreased levels of intracellular guanosine triphosphate (GTP) pools required for viral replication.

 More recently, different research groups have suggested that ribavirin may serve an immunomodulatory role, particularly on adaptive immune responses.
-It can act as an inducer of the helper-T-cell type 1 (Th1) cytokine response, but also as a suppressor of the type 2 (Th2) cytokine phenotype.
+To this end, these groups have found that ribavirin can act as an inducer of the helper-T-cell type 1 (Th1) cytokine response, as well as a suppressor of the type 2 (Th2) cytokine phenotype.